Charitable Receipts: A Guide for Canadian Registered Charities

 9. Record Keeping

 The Canada Revenue Agency (CRA) mandates that charities retain copies of official donation receipts for a minimum of two years from the end of the calendar year in which the donations were made.
-Most other records must be kept for seven years, and it is advisable to keep donation receipts for longer, given their importance.
+Most other records must be kept for seven years, and it is advisable to keep donation receipts for longer, given their importance—especially when reviewing past compliance with donation tax receipt rules in Ontario or elsewhere in Canada.

 10. Avoiding Conduit Situations